yast/zombie-killer/spec/zombie_killer_spec.md

 Loops
 -----

-### While
+### While and Until

-`while` is a loop which means assignments later in its body can affects values earlier in its body and in the condition.
+`while` and its negated twin `until` are loops which means assignments later in its body can affect values earlier in its body and in the condition.
 Therefore we cannot process either one and we must clear the state afterwards.